AbhixGupta/Drakvuf-Installation/README.md

 ## Installation

-Before installing the drafvuf you have to make partition in the for the LVM and system.
+- Before installing the drakvuf you have to make partition in the system for the LVM and system space.

 ![Installation](/images/1.png)

+Make sure to check the all boxes as pe the below image before proceeding furthur.
+However it not mandatory but still it helps to install the latest verison of software.

 ![Installation](/images/2.png)

+In Installation type, select the Something else.

 ![Installation](/images/3.png)
 ![Installation](/images/4.png)
 ![Installation](/images/5.png)